Skip to main content

 • The approved project offers credible yield supported by audited operating history, reducing the premium to effective yield over the hold period.

-• Family structure makes the donation cost converge with real estate: at four or more family members, the NEF rises to USD 150,000+ in donations, narrowing the net gap with the real estate route for a family applying together.
+• Family structure makes the donation cost converge with real estate: the NEF figure covers a family of up to four at no additional contribution, so larger families narrow the net gap with the real estate route differently than they did under the old tiered schedule for a family applying together.

 Passport access and programme integrity